gidariss/mrcnn-object-detection/README.md

 *###########################################################################*

-Testing the pre-trained models on VOC2007 test set:
+### Testing the pre-trained models on VOC2007 test set

 1. Test the multi-region CNN recognition model coupled with the iterative bounding box localization module on the VOC2007 test set by running:
 a) script_extract_vgg16_conv_features('test', '2007', 'gpu_id', 1);